Google I/O 2026 Unveils AI Search Box, Agents, and Custom Apps

 What Google Announced at I/O 2026

-The AI-First Search Box
+A New AI-First Search Box

 Instead of just displaying snippets, the new search box can compare products, summarize regulations, or walk a user through a complex decision, all in natural language.
 It surfaces a cinematic "AI-first" results page that visually blends text, imagery, and action buttons, making the boundary between search results and task completion nearly invisible.